 Buttermilk reacts to baking soda in baking and creates lighter, softer and more tender baked goods by breaking down the gluten in the batter.
 It also helps in to rise breads in quick bread recipes.

-1 cup milk (250 ml) + 1 tbsp lemon juice or vinegar = homemade buttermilk
+1 cup milk (250 ml) + 1 tablespoon lemon juice or vinegar = homemade buttermilk

 Pour milk into a bowl, add lemon juice or vinegar and let the mixture sit for 10 minutes before using it in your baking.

 I've used different types of milk, depending on what I have in the fridge and so far everything works for me.